South Africa's Mandela 'improving' as Obama flies in

 Muslim activists held prayers in a car park outside the embassy.
 Leader Imam Sayeed Mohammed told the group: "We hope that Mandela feels better and that Obama can learn from him."

-South African critics of Obama have focused in particular on his support for U.S. drone strikes overseas, which they say have killed hundreds of innocent civilians, and his failure to fulfill a pledge to close the U.S. military detention center at Guantanamo Bay in Cuba housing terrorism suspects.
+South African critics of Obama have focused in particular on his support for U.S. drone strikes overseas, which they say have killed hundreds of innocent civilians, and his failure to fulfil a pledge to close the U.S. military detention centre at Guantanamo Bay in Cuba housing terrorism suspects.

 "TWO GREAT MEN"